-General and administrative expenses were \$12.7 million for the year ended December 31, 2018, compared to \$5.6 million for the year ended December 31, 2017.
-The increase of \$7.1 million was primarily driven by \$3.3 million for increased costs related to employee compensation, including \$1.9 million of additional stock-based compensation expense, due to increased headcount and \$3.1 million of increased professional fees spent to support ongoing business operations and to comply with obligations associated with being a publicly traded company.
+General and administrative expenses were \$19.0 million for the year ended December 31, 2019, compared to \$12.7 million for the year ended December 31, 2018.
+The increase of \$6.3 million was primarily driven by increased personnel related costs, including an increase of \$4.1 million of non-cash share-based compensation expenses, as well as increased professional fees and insurance costs to support ongoing business operations, patent-related matters, and to comply with obligations associated with being a publicly traded company.